jbcon/Asteroids-Next-Dimension/README.md

 Asteroids: Next-Dimension
 ========================

-Implementation of Asteroids in raw WebGL
+Implementation of Asteroids in WebGL

 initShaders[2].js, MV.js, webgl-utils.js credit Edward Angel, University of New Mexico